calebjmatthews/endless-desert/concept.md

   - For every area that is traversed through, various random events can occur.
 This could:
     - Change the direction the expedition is heading (the party gets lost)
     - Delay the party unless food, drink, or a specific implement is used up, or unless the leader is a certain personality type
-    - Give an opportunity to plant special seeds (e.g. date) for later retrieval
+    - Give an opportunity to plant special seeds (e.g. dates) for later retrieval
     - Capture animals with rope
     - Meet with a special trading partner
     - Start a special repeatable quest